Denver Car Accident Lawyer

 Call the Police/911 & Seek Medical Attention

-After a car crash, first get to safety and make sure there is no additional danger.
+After a car crash, first, get to safety and make sure there is no additional danger.
 Then call 911.
 Calling 911 will alert first responders to your location so that injured accident victims can receive medical treatment.
 Let them know how the accident happened.
 Seek Medical Attention.
-It is very important to seek medical attention after a car accident to determine if you have been hurt.
-Adrenaline from a crash can hide injuries.
+It is very important to seek medical attention after a car crash to determine if you have been hurt, especially if you obtained whiplash injuries.
+The adrenaline from a crash can hide injuries.
 It can sometimes take hours or even days before pain sets in.

 Document the Accident